Sakib-008/Numerical-Lab-Project/README.md

 ##### Output Format

 ```
-The output is written to a file named FB_output.txt.
+The output is written to a file named F_output.txt.

 The polynomial equation is printed.